tdado/tdado.github.io/_posts/2026-09-19-blackstories.md

 <div class="black-story">

   <p class="question">
-    They finally found exactly what they had been looking for.<br>
+    You finally found exactly what you had been looking for.<br>
-    Almost immediately, they wished they had taken more effort.
+    Almost immediately, you wished you had put in more effort.
 Why?
   </p>

   <details>